ESCOMP/CTSM/doc/source/tech_note/Offline/CLM50_Tech_Note_Offline.rst

    f_{P} =0<0.5\left(T_{atm} -T_{f} \right)<1.

-The aerosol deposition rates :math:`D_{sp}`  (14 rates as described in Table 2.3) are provided by a time-varying, globally-gridded aerosol deposition file developed by Lamarque et al. (2010).
+The aerosol deposition rates :math:`D_{sp}`  (14 rates as described in :numref:`Table Atmospheric input to land model`) are provided by a time-varying, globally-gridded aerosol deposition file developed by :ref:`Lamarque et al. (2010) <Lamarqueetal2010>`.

 If the user wishes to provide atmospheric forcing data from another source, the data format outlined above will need to be followed with the